chessset5/Windows-TTL-script/README.md

 <h2>Why would you change the TTL?</h2>
 <p>By changing the TTL you can bypass the restrictions of mobile operators to distribute mobile Internet.</p>
 <br>
 <h2>To change TTL you only need to execute of one bat files.
-No need to restart of logout!</h2>
+No need to restart or logout!</h2>